orthecreedence/wookie-doc/views/docs/error-handling.md

 Error handling
 ==============
-Error handling is where asynchronous systems have trouble.
-Wookie is no different.
-While it's possible to set a global error handler for your application, per-route error handling is difficult because for each async action triggered, a new stack is created and any error handling will be lost with the old stack.
-Uncaught conditions thrown will be caught by the global app error handler, where you will have very little context about the error.
+Error handling is always a sore spot for asynchronous systems, and Wookie is no different.
+Any time an asynchronous action occurs, the entire stack unwinds, undoing your error handling.
+Once the action finishes, it will continue at the point you tell it to, but with a completely new stack devoid of any error handling.

-In most cases, you won't have access to the [response object](/docs/request-handling#response) for that request, meaning you won't be able to send a response and the client will hang until the connection times out.
-No bueno.
+It's really important that errors be caught every step of the way, because a rogue condition or error can be very difficult to trace.
+It won't be at all obvious where/how it was triggered because it got its own stack and the debugger won't be able to help much.
+This could leave the client waiting for a response that will never come, or in worse cases, a completely non-responsive server.

 These problems can be mitigated somewhat by using [cl-async's futures](http://orthecreedence.github.com/cl-async/), which provide [error handling abstraction](http://orthecreedence.github.com/cl-async/future#error-handling)